chrisjrn/ubiquitous-tribble/psf-new-code-of-conduct.md

  * Publishing others' private information, such as a physical or electronic address, without explicit permission
  * Violent threats or language directed against another person
  * Incitement of violence towards any individual, including encouraging a person to commit suicide or to engage in self-harm
+ * Creating additional online accounts in order to harass another person or circumvent a ban
  * Sexual language and imagery in online communities or in any conference venue, including talks
  * Insults or put downs
  * Sexist, racist, homophobic, transphobic, ableist, or exclusionary jokes